 In our replication we focused primarily on the negative relationship between perceived risks and perceived benefits.
 This relationship has been demonstrated in numerous studies since Fischhoff et al. (1978) (Alhakami and Slovic, 1994; Finucane et al., 2000; McDaniels et al., 1997; Skagerlund et al., 2020; Slovic et al., 1987), most recently in a replication of Finucane et al. (2000) conducted two decades after the original with samples from the US and the UK (Efendić et al., 2021).
 Accordingly, we expect results to show support for the negative correlation between perceived risk and perceived benefit.
-Our main test for this hypothesis is by examining participant-level risk-benefit associations in an extension, explained in detail in section “Joint risks-benefits condition” below.
+Our main test for this hypothesis is by examining participant-level risk-benefit associations in an extension, explained in detail in the section “Joint risks-benefits condition” below.
 In addition, to make the most of the replicated design we will also be conducting independent samples t-tests examining differences in participants’ perceived risk and perceived benefit ratings.
+This may begin to map whether certain types of technologies or activities are perceived differently by participants.
+We intended this analysis as exploratory, and we suggest caution in the possible interpretation of these findings.
+We hope that this adaptation of the target’s design can help motivate a future line of research that would further compare risks and benefits of technologies and aim to make sense of how participants process the two.
+This would also allow for an exploratory comparison of the within-subject and between-subject designs, given that these are combined into a unified design.
 In the supplementary materials, we summarized the key findings in Fischhoff et al. (1978) and Fox-Glassman and Weber (2016) in Table 2 and our deviations from the original and Fox-Glassman and Weber (2016) in Table 3.

 Extensions